ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 The ``_time.py`` module contains the following preprocessor functions:

 * extract_time_: Extract a time range from a cube.
-* extract_season: Extract only the times that occur within a specific season.
+* extract_season_: Extract only the times that occur within a specific season.
 * extract_month_: Extract only the times that occur within a specific month.
 * daily_statistics_: Compute statistics for each day
 * monthly_statistics_: Compute statistics for each month